All Episodes

 And it's instructive because I have here a piece of information you may not know yet.

-It's from life site news.com.
+It's from life sightenews.com, lifesite news.com.

-It's uh December 9th of 2005.
+It's December 9th of 2005.

 Are you ready?

-Sitting down, snurdly.
+Sitting down, Snerdley.

-In a shocking turnaround, Massachusetts governor Mitt Romney announced yesterday, which would have been December 8th, 2005, that Roman Catholic and other private hospitals in Massachusetts will be forced to offer emergency contraception to sexual assault victims under new state legislation, regardless of the hospital's moral position on the issue.
+In a shocking turnaround, Massachusetts Governor Mitt Romney announced yesterday, which would have been December 8th, 2005, that Roman Catholic and other private hospitals in Massachusetts will be forced to offer emergency contraception to sexual assault victims under new state legislation, regardless of the hospital's moral position on the issue.

 The Republican governor had earlier defended the right of hospitals to avoid dispensing the morning after pill on the grounds of moral dissent.